 Bogotá, the capital of Colombia and home to 8 million people, is your starting point and is an excellent introduction to Colombia’s art, culture, history, and food.
 Visit the famous Gold Museum, which houses over 33,000 gold pieces from Colombia’s most relevant pre-Hispanic cultures.
-For lunch, try a special Colombian menu, including the best of the “santafereña” gastronomy, local to Bogotá, including the famous "Ajiaco".
+For lunch, you try a special Colombian menu, including the best of the “santafereña” gastronomy, local to Bogotá, including the famous "Ajiaco".

 Next, we drive to Villa de Leyva, one of the few towns in Colombia to have preserved much of its original colonial style and architecture.
 On your way, pass lush, green cattle farms and pastoral scenes.
 This pastoral village is located in a high altitude valley at 7,050 feet, which was once covered by sea, leaving fossil remains from the Mesozoic Era, some 250 to 65 million years ago.